danielbodnar/awesome-stars/README.md

 ## automation

+- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
+A Single place to Discover, Collaborate and Get your data right.
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale, as easy as 1-2-3.
 Serverless & distributed out-of-the-box.
 Never fail to scale!
 - [dimensionhq/electric](https://github.com/dimensionhq/electric) - A fast, futuristic package manager for Windows.
 - [devrc-hub/devrc](https://github.com/devrc-hub/devrc) - Easy to use task runner on steroids written in Rust 🦀